MuhammadSawalhy/bash-scripting/README.md

 Let's recap:

 It looks like a comment line at the file top most.
 There must not be spaces between `#`, `!` or the interpreter path, according to Rayan.
 Also, when you are lazy and you don't put it in your script, the default is set to the current environment of the terminal.
+As said in the pre-mentioned [article](https://ryanstutorials.net/bash-scripting-tutorial/bash-script.php) of articles series by [Rayan](https://ryanstutorials.net/)
 > If you are at a terminal and running the Bash shell and you execute a script without a shebang then Bash will assume it is a Bash script.

 Example: